Providing rigorous academic training at an international standard in our pre & primary school and vocational training center.

 The Vocational Training Centre

-We have recently built a vocational training block, situated on-site at Stepping Stones.
-After following our students through their journey, we realised that we needed to put in place a path for kids who are not academic but have more passion and natural talent in practical skills.
-When children drop out of school, they often stay home, not doing anything or helping with the family farm and chores.
-Some start drinking locally produced alcohol or smoking marijuana.
-Girls can often get pregnant at a young age.
+Our vocational training block is situated on-site at Stepping Stones.
+After following our students through their educational journey, we realised that we needed to put in place a path for kids who are not academic but have more passion and natural talent in practical skills.
+Children who drop out of school often stay at home, not doing anything or helping with the family farm and chores, and often get themselves into unhealthy habits.
+Girls are at risk of early marriage and pregnancy.

-Developing a vocational center means we can hope to provide opportunities and let these young people express their creative and practical talents, and learn a skill so they can succeed in life as many with a formal education do.
+The vocational center will provide opportunities and let these young people express their creative and practical talents, and learn a skill so they can succeed in life as many with a formal education do.

-We are excited to announce that workshops are under way!
-We have already started a basket weaving class, and a beauty school.
-Carpentry workshops are in the process of being set up.
+We are currently providing training in basket weaving and a beauty school.
+Carpentry workshops are in the process of being set up soon!

 Who we work with...

 All female students are provided with menstrual pads from Supreme (run by Rosie Woods) to ensure they have the proper information and hygiene materials.
-Rosie is also helping to set up the beauty school at the new vocational training center.
+Rosie also helped to set up the beauty school at the vocational training center, which has been a huge success!

 Why Volunteer here?